 "When the Boston Public Schools made the difficult decision to close schools in response to the COVID-19 pandemic, I was uncertain as to the best way to continue teaching my Beethoven Ensemble students effectively.
 My inspiring students are exceptional in many ways and benefit from hand-over-hand instruction, repeated prompts, differentiation, peer-assisted learning, and multi-modal teaching.
 I wondered how I would continue to deliver high-quality and engaging music education in a virtual environment.

-With the support of my fellow JQOP colleagues, I began making videos that my Beethoven Ensemble students could access with their families from home on demand.
+With the support of my fellow BMP colleagues, I began making videos that my Beethoven Ensemble students could access with their families from home on demand.
 These videos provide one-on-one music instruction they could watch, imitate, and interact with as often as they liked.
 Over the last few months, I have created more than 70 videos.
-Initially, one of the challenges we faced was establishing effective ways of communicating with many of the Beethoven Ensemble families
+Initially, one of the challenges we faced was establishing effective ways of communicating with many of the Beethoven Ensemble families.

 Committed to reaching our students, I started collaborating with the special needs general classroom teachers at our primary BPS site, the Josiah Quincy Elementary School, to provide a virtual music class once or twice a week.
 With their wonderful support, I have been bringing music education to your children through Zoom and Google Meet for the last five weeks.